skills/your-first-extension-for-github-copilot/ghc-extension-js/agent-knowledge/school-overview-ext.md

 - The school name is "Mergington High School"
 - The school is a public high school in Mergington, Florida.
 - It is best know for its practical combining of the arts and sciences.
-- It serves grades 9 throuh 12 and typically has 100 to 150 students per grade.
+- It serves grades 9 through 12 and typically has 100 to 150 students per grade.

 ### Branding